dannycastonguay/blog/_posts/2025-05-20-how-to-write-a-proposal.md

 ## Writing style

 Many in consulting hide behind ambiguous PowerPoint slides, avoiding clarity.
-I prefer simple, clear, honest writing—an email often holds more genuine power than a polished PowerPoint because it communicates ideas unambiguously.
+I prefer simple, clear, and honest writing.
+An thoughful email often holds more genuine power than a polished PowerPoint because it communicates ideas unambiguously.

 At bld.ai, proposal writing is straightforward: start by honestly saying what you think.
 There’s no right or wrong answer, only authenticity.
 Clients appreciate truthful dialogue because it fosters genuine collaboration and clear understanding.